C$ 92 Find Cheap Flights from Atlanta to Canada

 • At Toronto Pearson International Airport, you can pick up a rental car once you arrive on your flight from Atlanta.
 In Terminal 1, car rental counters are on Level 1.
 In Terminal 3, the car rental counters are in the parking garage.

-Top 4 airlines serving from Atlanta to Canada
+Reviews of the top 4 airlines serving from Atlanta to Canada

 Need help choosing which airline to fly with from Atlanta to Canada?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.